Theory of gating in recurrent neural networks: output gate controls dimensionality and leads to a novel chaotic transition

-In this section, we describe in detail a novel state, characterized by a proliferation of unstable fixed-points, and the coexistence of a stable fixed-point with a chaotic pseudo-attractor.
+Here, we describe a novel phase, characterized by a proliferation of unstable fixed-points, and the coexistence of a stable fixed-point with chaotic dynamics.
 It is the appearance of this state that gives rise to the discontinuous transition observed in Fig. \ref{fig:Lyapunov_analyses}c.
-The appearance of this state is mediated by the output gate becoming more switch-like (i.e. increasing $\alpha_r$) in the quiescent region for $g_h$, and to our knowledge no such comparable phenomenon exists in RNNs with additive interactions.
-This phenomenon has a few salient aspects: i) we see the spontaneous appearance of unstable fixed-points with increasing $\alpha_r$, for certain values of $g_h$ in the quiescent region; this transition has no obvious dynamical signatures; ii) if we further increase $\alpha_r$ beyond a second threshold, we observe a dynamical transition characterized by a state where the stable fixed-point coexists with a chaotic dynamics; this state is characterized by long, chaotic transients whose lifetimes scale with system size.
-This gap between the appearance of fixed-points and the chaotic attractor differs from the result of Wainrib \& Touboul \cite{wainrib2013topological} for purely additive RNNs, where the proliferation of unstable fixed-points (topological complexity) is tightly linked to the chaotic dynamics (dynamical complexity); and iii) finally, on increasing $g_h$ for large but fixed $\alpha_r$, the stable fixed-point disappears and the state smoothly transitions into a full chaotic attractor that was characterized above (for $g_h > 2.0$ with no biases).
-We elaborate on these points below.
+The appearance of this state is mediated by the output gate becoming more switch-like (i.e. increasing $\alpha_r$) in the quiescent region for $g_h$.
+To our knowledge no such comparable phenomenon exists in RNNs with additive interactions.
+The full details of the calculations for this transition are provided in Appendix \ref{app:DMFT_BF}.
+Here we simply state and describe the salient features.
 For ease of presentation, the rest of the section will assume that all biases are zero.
+The results in this section are strictly only valid for $\alpha_{z} = 0$.
+In Appendix \ref{app:z-gate-BF-line}, we argue that they should also hold for moderate $\alpha_{z}$.